 'Do You See What I Hear?' (#DYSWIH) project is about art, music, interpretations and engagement.
-It began with explorations in graphic notation and improvisation and continues to present original ideas in various contexts.
+It began with explorations in graphic notation and improvisation and presented original ideas in various contexts.

 See Facebook page for updates and more.

 #DYSWIH project has been featured in various formats including performances, exhibition and workshops, both in Australia and internationally, including Notations21 European Tour & Symposium in Utrecht, the Netherlands; Festival of Slow Music and Art Gallery of Ballarat in Ballarat; Shepparton Art Museum; Waranga Film Festival in Rushworth; La Mama Musica series, Chapel Street ArtTown, Tilde New Music Festival and the community of Surrey Hills in Melbourne; and with HK New Music Ensemble.